Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 So, it doesn't exactly taste like hot chocolate—unless, of course, you like bananas in your hot drinks!
 In any case, it sure is delicious.
 In fact, I just finished another piece this morning.
 We like to keep our freezer and pantry stocked with all sorts of delicious snacks for ourselves and our kids.
 This recipe would be a fun one to turn into granola, granola bars, or even instant oatmeal.
 I already have a Banana Bread Granola and a (clean eating) Banana Bread Instant Oatmeal recipe.

 By simply adding cocoa powder, cinnamon, and some chocolate chips, either of those recipes could also be transformed.
 It really is fun to provide yummy food for my family to eat.
 It may look or sound daunting, but my purpose in sharing these recipes is to show you how easy it really can be.

 And once you get started, and especially with the more practice you get, cooking for your family will become second nature.
 Notice that I didn't slave away for hours to make this.
 It may have taken 5 or 10 minutes to toss this together and stir, and then for the next hour, I did something else.
 I will normally do laundry, dishes, crafts with the kids, go to the park, have a picnic, or maybe even make something else in the kitchen while my concoctions are baking.

-If you'll notice by the 4 bananas in the picture, I also made another loaf of banana bread, this time carrot cake by request!
+You may have noticed there were 4 bananas in the picture; I also made another loaf of banana bread, this time carrot cake flavored by request!
 I can't wait to share that recipe with you as well.
 Give it a shot and tell me what you think!

 © 2019 Victoria Van Ness